bwindsor22/glowing-couscous/README.txt

 	Account age - Year range since account creation date User age range - span of years for user’s age

-(Medium) File: LastFM - Play Counts for select users
+(Medium) File: LastFM - Users and Play Counts
 Description: How many times a given user played a given artist.
 Only ~10,000 users are included
 	Note that users are listed multiple times in the file.
 	The CountD([Users]) function in Tableau will give the number of users.